middlewarehq/middleware/CONTRIBUTING.md

 ## Making Commits

 1. Pre-commit should be installed as a dev dependency already.
-If not run the follwoing command from project root dir:
+If not then Create a virual environment [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) or [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation) and run the follwoing command from project root dir:

     ```
-    pip install backend/dev-requirements.txt --upgrade
+    pip install -r backend/dev-requirements.txt --upgrade
     ```
     Then install it:
     ```